 Parameter Туре Description distribution string Specifies the type of microfacet normal distribution used to model the surface roughness. (i) beckmann: Physically-based distribution derived from Gaussian random surfaces.
-This is the default. (ii) ggx: New distribution proposed by Walter et al. [47], which is meant to better handle the long tails observed in measurements of ground surfaces.
+This is the default. (ii) ggx: New distribution proposed by Walter et al. [48], which is meant to better handle the long tails observed in measurements of ground surfaces.
 Renderings with this distribution may converge slowly. (iii) phong: Classical $\cos^p \theta$ distribution.
-Due to the underlying microfacet theory, the use of this distribution here leads to more realistic behavior than the separately available phong plugin. (iv) as: Anisotropic Phong-style microfacet distribution proposed by Ashikhmin and Shirley [1]. alpha float or texture Specifies the roughness of the unresolved surface microgeometry.
+Due to the underlying microfacet theory, the use of this distribution here leads to more realistic behavior than the separately available phong plugin. (iv) as: Anisotropic Phong-style microfacet distribution proposed by Ashikhmin and Shirley [1]. alpha float or texture Specifies the roughness of the unresolved surface micro- geometry.
 When the Beckmann distribution is used, this parameter is equal to the root mean square (RMS) slope of the microfacets.
 This parameter is only valid when distribution=beckmann/phong/ggx.
 (Default: 0.1). alphaU, alphaV float or texture Specifies the anisotropic roughness values along the tangent and bitangent directions.
 These parameter are only valid when distribution=as.
 (Default: 0.1). material string Name of a material preset, see Table 4.
-(Default: Cu/copper) eta spectrum Real part of the material's index of refraction (Default: based on the value of material) k spectrum Imaginary part of the material's index of refraction (the absorption coefficient).
-(Default: based on material) specular∠ Reflectance spectrum or texture Optional factor that can be used to modulate the specular reflection component.
+(Default: Cu / copper) eta, k spectrum Real and imaginary components of the material's index of refraction (Default: based on the value of material) extEta float or string Real-valued index of refraction of the surrounding dielec- tric, or a material name of a dielectric (Default: air) specular∠ Reflectance spectrum or texture Optional factor that can be used to modulate the specular reflection component.
 Note that for physical realism, this parameter should never be touched.
 (Default: 1.0)